Last Updated:

 A wooden boat sits tethered in the fjord-like Bay of Kotor, near the town of Perast, Montenegro.
 On a crisp, spring afternoon, we took in this incredible vista from a nearby café, while imagining what adventures lay ahead.

-18 thoughts on “Photo du Jour: – The Impending Journey – Perast, Montenegro”
+18 responses to “Photo du Jour: The Impending Journey – Perast, Montenegro”

 We also fell for Perast’s charms, Kimberly.
 On the day of our visit, it was much like a ghost town.
 That made looking out onto the Bay of Kotor over coffee and exploring nearby fortress ruins really fun.
 How long ago were you there?